 Estate notes represent an irrevocable pledge (or debt) against a donor's estate, to the extent the pledge is not satisfied during the donor's lifetime.
 Estate notes are initially recorded at fair value determined by using the discounted present value of the amounts to be received in the future.
 The resulting discount is amortized using the level-yield method and is reported as contribution revenue.
-Discount rates utilized were 0.18% to 1.41% for 2020 and 2019.
+The discount rate utilized was 0.18% for 2021 and 2020.